Comparing Analytics and Google Ads conversion metrics

 In depth: Accounting for the differences between AdWords and Analytics tracking

 If you're tracking the same conversion activity using both the AdWords Conversion Tracking code and an Analytics Goal or Ecommerce Transaction imported into AdWords, you'll notice data differences for the following reasons:

 1. Attribution differences

 AdWords will attribute a conversion to the last AdWords click only.
 On the other hand, for all reports except the Multi-Channel Funnels reports, Analytics uses a last click attribution model across all channels (excluding direct).
 For example, let’s say a user clicks on a creative from your AdWords account, then returns the next day via a Google organic search result and reaches your Goal page or triggers a Transaction.
 Analytics will attribute the Goal or Transaction to google/organic.
-AdWords will attribute the Goal to the AdWords campaign.
+AdWords will attribute the conversion to the AdWords campaign.